Ian Smith is an award-winning comedian, actor and writer.

 His 2015 Fringe show, Whereabouts, was critically acclaimed, received a plethora of 4 and 5 star reviews, a nomination for the Amused Moose Comedy Award and a date at Soho Theatre.
 He was also part of the hugely successful, award-winning, Richard Gadd – Waiting for Gaddot.
 The show received a two week run in the main house at Soho Theatre, which was then extended.
 Ian also had a part in Gaddot’s accompanying sitcom pilot.

 Ian is a talented actor – starting off as a lead in BBC2 sitcom Popatron, and award-winning short film, Bonsai.
 He has gone on to star alongside Katherine Parkinson in Sky comedy, Officially Special, and have a leading role in major BBC1 drama, The Ark, alongside David Threlfall.
 Ian has also appeared in BBC2 sitcom Siblings, BBC1 drama The Syndicate and improvised feature films – Benny and Jolene, A Wonderful Christmas Time and Songbird.
+He has also released his own comedy web series, Hope You Come Up Here.

 Ian also presents on The Football Republic and FullTimeDevils – two YouTube channels with over 300,000 subscribers each, where his videos have reached over 1 million combined views.